ImageMagick/Usage-Markdown/resize/index.md

 Aspect ratio is preserved basically so that any circles in the input image will remain a circle in the output image.
 That is the image will not be squashed or squeezed, only resized, unless you tell it otherwise.

-For example here I attempt to fit two source images, one larger image and one smaller image into a square box 64x64 pixels in size.
+For example, here I attempt to fit two source images, one larger image and one smaller image into a square box 64x64 pixels in size.

 ~~~
 convert dragon.gif    -resize 64x64  resize_dragon.gif